 Receivables include only items past due and recoveries in respect of paid claims.
-These are fair valued at an amount for which they could be exchanged between knowledgeable willing parties in an arm's length transaction, in accordance with Article 75 of Directive 2009/138/EC.
+These are fair valued at an amount for which they could be exchanged between knowledgeable willing parties in an arm's length transaction, in accordance with Rule 2 of the Valuation Part of the PRA Rulebook for Solvency II firms (formerly Article 75 of Directive 2009/138/EC).